Stop the Cruelty!

-I wish that every human brother and sister reach their potential and realize their dreams.
+I wish that every human brother and sister reaches their potential and realizes their dreams.
 And I wish that we all rise in consciousness and spiritual clarity.
 And this much I do know, the markers of spiritual evolution are never cruelty and oppression, the markers of spiritual evolution are always kindness and inclusion.

 In the spirit of leading, learning, and loving.